M-Joe28/airbnb-clone-project/README.md

 # airbnb-clone-project

+# A brief description of this project

+The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
+It involves a deep dive into full-stack development, focusing on backend systems, database design,
+API development, and application security.

 # Tech stack used in this project

 Django: A high-level Python web framework used for building the RESTful API.